macOS Service (launchd)

 sudo chown root:wheel /Library/LaunchDaemons/app.olivetin.olivetin.plist

-sudo launchctl load /Library/LaunchDaemons/app.olivetin.olivetin.plist
+sudo launchctl bootstrap system /Library/LaunchDaemons/app.olivetin.olivetin.plist

 Verify